Brilliant Pear: Online Faceting Designs and Diagrams

 The Brilliant Pear doesn't entail the numerous height and elevation angle changes required in many pear designs, so it's relatively simple to cut.

 Please note: I cut the stone in the photo with a high crown to maximize the yield of some rather pricey rough.
 The version presented in the diagrams and cutting instructions in this article employs a lower crown and larger table.

 Cut this design in order, i.e. P1 precedes P2, etc. The P8 facets are shown for faceters who cut this design large.
 They add some interest as the size of the stone increases.
-The P8 facets can and should be eliminated on smaller stones of 3 carats or less.
+On smaller stones (3 carats or less), you can and should eliminate the P8 facets.
 They would be too small to have any noticeable effect and would be difficult to cut.